Understanding Thyroglossal Cyst Removal

 The surgeon makes a cut (incision) in your neck to reach the cyst.

 The surgeon removes the cyst.
-He or she also removes any remaining parts of the thyroglossal duct.
+They also remove any remaining parts of the thyroglossal duct.
 If present, any sinus tracts are taken out.
 These are the abnormal pathways that connect the cyst to the surface of the skin.
 The surgeon may also remove abnormal thyroid tissue and part of the hyoid bone.
 This small bone is located in your neck near the thyroid.

 When the surgery is done, the incision is closed with stitches (sutures) or special surgical glue that holds the skin together.